KoppesEA/INS-1_PWS_RNA-Seq/README.md

 Generate Bowtie2 indexes from Rnor6.0.99 (without custom annotation) using the `bowtie2-build` command with bowtie2 version 2.3.4.2 with options specified in batch script `Bowtie_Rnor6v99_build.sh`

 ## Part II: Identification of differentially expressed genes  in total RNA using STAR alignment with gene feature counts by HT-Seq and comparison with DEseq2
+RNA-seq QC check using `FastQC` version 0.11.5 and illumina NextSeq adapters trimmed using `TrimGalore` version 0.4.5 as specified in `Total_RNA_QCandTRIM.sh` with the sample list file `expList_2017.txt`

+Splice-aware refrence-based alignment using STAR version 2.7.0e was implemented with options specified in